An Article Out Loud Flashback from the Domestic Preparedness Journal, April 26, 2017.

 Narrated by Randy Vivian.

-Chas Eby is the director of disaster risk reduction and chief strategy officer at the Maryland Emergency Management Agency (MEMA), where he oversees the directorate charged with reducing the state’s risk profile with effective emergency management programs.
-Previously, he was the external outreach branch manager, where he developed strategy and oversaw programs that included disaster recovery, public information and outreach, digital engagement, individual assistance, and community and private sector preparedness.
-Prior to joining MEMA, he was the chief planner for emergency preparedness at the Maryland Department of Health & Mental Hygiene (DHMH).
+Chas Eby is the deputy executive director of the Maryland Emergency Management Agency (MEMA), where he oversees all operations, administration, and programs at the Agency.
+Previously, he held the positions of director of disaster risk reduction and external outreach branch manager at MEMA.
+These roles included developing strategy and overseeing disaster recovery, public information and outreach, individual assistance, hazard mitigation, and community and private sector preparedness.
+Prior to joining MEMA, he was the chief planner for emergency preparedness at the Maryland Department of Health.
 He received a Master of Arts degree in Security Studies from the Naval Postgraduate School.
 He previously graduated from Boston College.
-He has completed the National Emergency Management Executive Academy and is an adjunct professor teaching both bioterrorism and public health preparedness and homeland security planning and policy at Towson University.
+He has completed the National Emergency Management Executive Academy and is an adjunct professor teaching both public health preparedness and homeland security planning and policy at Towson University.
 Follow him on Twitter @chas_eby.